Appearance

 Sortable libraries comparison

 How @rozie-ui/sortable-list compares to the per-framework drag-and-drop reorderable-list ecosystem.
-Unlike the date-picker or rich-text ecosystems, this is not a single-engine landscape: some libraries are thin bindings over the SortableJS engine (react-sortablejs, vuedraggable, ngx-sortablejs — the family Rozie joins), while others are full native drag-and-drop toolkits with their own engines (dnd-kit, Angular CDK, svelte-dnd-action, solid-dnd).
+Unlike the date-picker or rich-text ecosystems, this is not a single-engine landscape: some libraries are thin bindings over the SortableJS engine (react-sortablejs, vuedraggable, ngx-sortablejs; the family Rozie joins), while others are full native drag-and-drop toolkits with their own engines (dnd-kit, Angular CDK, svelte-dnd-action, solid-dnd).
 So the comparison spans two axes at once: engine (SortableJS vs bespoke) and framework reach.
-Rozie wraps SortableJS and ships one source to all six frameworks.
+Rozie wraps SortableJS and ships the same <SortableList>, with the same props, events, two-way items binding, and imperative handle, to all six frameworks as pre-compiled per-framework packages.

 The libraries at a glance